Multi-age classroom

 Multi-age classrooms or composite classes are classrooms with students from more than one grade level.
-They are created because of a pedagogical choice of a school or school district.
+They are created because of the pedagogical choice of a school or school district.
 They are different from split classes which are formed when there are too many students for one class – but not enough to form two classes of the same grade level.
 Composite classes are more common in smaller schools; an extreme form is the one-room school.

-Studies of the performance of students in composite classes shows their academic performance is not substantially different from those in single-grade classrooms; instead, outcomes tend to be a function of the teacher's performance.
+Studies of the performance of students in composite classes show their academic performance is not substantially different from those in single-grade classrooms; instead, outcomes tend to be a function of the teacher's performance.

 History and prevalence

 Multi-age schooling originated in one-room schoolhouses during the 19th century.
 It became less common in the 20th century with the rise of mainstream schooling.
 However, multi-age schooling had a resurgence in the 1960s.

-Approximately one third of all classes across the world are multigrade classes.
+Approximately one-third of all classes across the world are multigrade classes.